 In What is “Grounding” or “Earthing”?, we introduced the basics of “Earthing,” or “grounding”1: the process of connecting with the earth’s primordial, healing energy to help reduce inflammation and ultimately improve health by promoting electron balance in the body.
 In this article, we provide a more in-depth explanation of the potential cardiovascular benefits of grounding, looking specifically at the profound effects on the autonomic nervous system (ANS), heart rate variability (HRV) and blood viscosity/zeta potential.

-Feeling Groovy: Electron Balance and Health
+Feeling Groovy: Earthing and Health

 The hippie wisdom in getting back in touch with our earthly roots just may have had something to do with grounding’s health benefits.
 Earthing can help protect our bodies against chronic inflammation, which is, in part, caused by lack of electrons with which to neutralize positively-charged free radicals.
 As with antioxidant deficiency, electron deficiency due to insufficient contact with the earth’s electromagnetic surface, or “disconnect syndrome,” can result in excess oxidative damage.